-The fair value of unlisted equity instrument is determined by adjusted net asset method with reference to fair value of the related property under development assessed by qualified external valuers.
+At 31 December 2022, the fair value of unlisted equity instrument is determined by adjusted net asset method with reference to fair value of the related property under development assessed by qualified external valuers.
 The fair value of the related property under development is based on residual method, which is essentially a means of valuing the development site by reference to its development potential by deducting development costs together with developers profit and risk associated with the estimated capital value of the proposed development assuming completed as at the date of valuation.